-Testing refers to the ways of checking on the functionality nature of the application concerning whether it lives up to the stated requirements or does not.
+Unit testing refers to the process of checking and verifying the functionality nature of the application to determine whether it lives up to the stated requirements.

 4. What is the difference between automated and manual testing?

-Manual testing is done by people, which means it is prone to errors, time consuming and is costly.
-Automated testing on the other hand is done by testing tools or programs, meaning it is faster, and more efficient and less costly.
+Manual testing is done by people, which means it is often prone to errors, time consuming, and costly.
+Automated testing, on the other hand, is done by testing tools or programs, making it faster, more efficient, and cheaper.

 5. What are the disadvantages that come with manual testing?

-• It is time consuming and tedious- because the test cases are done by people, it is also prone to errors and is time consuming.
+• It is time consuming and tedious; because the test cases are done by people, they are usually prone to errors take significant amounts of time.

-• There is a big investment given to human resources.
-So as the test cases need to be executed manually, more testers are needed when it comes to manual testing.
+• Significant investment is directed at human resources; because test cases must be executed by humans, more testers are needed when it comes to manual testing.

-• It is non-programmable- there is no real programming which can be done in order to write the sophisticated tests that fetch hidden information.
+• It is non-programmable; there is no real programming that can be done in order to write the sophisticated tests that fetch hidden information.

-• It is not very reliable: manual testing is less reliable because the tests may not be done with precision, each instance due to the occurrence of errors.
+• It is not very reliable: manual testing is often less reliable because the tests may not be done with precision and errors become more probable the longer a human tester works.

-6. What are the inherent advantages of Automated Testing?
+6. What are the main inherent advantages of Automated Testing?

-• It is quite fast as automation runs test cases in a significant manner faster than the human resources do.
+• It is quite fast; automation runs test cases far faster than even the quickest human tester can.

-• They are programmable as the testers are able to program sophisticated tests in order to display hidden information.
+• They are programmable; testers are able to program sophisticated tests in order to display hidden information.

 7. What are the significant features of a Junit?

-• It gives the test runners that in turn run the tests.
+• It provides test runners that in turn run the tests.

-• It gives assertions concerning the testing for expected results.
+• It gives assertions concerning the process of testing for expected results.

-• The JUnit tests may be run automatically and they check their results and allow for immediate feedback.
+• The JUnit tests may be run automatically, periodically checking results and allowing for immediate feedback.

-• The JUnit reveals test progress within a bar that is green if the test is going the right way and red when there is failure.
+• The JUnit reveals test progress using a convenient and user-friendly bar that is green if the test is successful and red if there is failure.

 8. What is a unit test case?

-It is part of a code that makes certain that another part of code works as would be expected.
-In order for one to achieve these results in a quick fashion, the test framework is needed.
-JUnit presents as a perfect unit test framework for Java.
+It is part of a code that makes certain that another part of code works as should be expected.
+In order for one to achieve these results in a quick fashion, the test framework is necessary.
+JUnit presents itself as the perfect unit test framework for Java.

 9. What are the best practices to write a unit test case?

-A unit test case, which is formally written by a known input and by an expected output, is worked out before the execution of the test.
-The known input should be able to test a precondition and the expected output ought to test the post condition.
+A unit test case, which is formally written using both a known input and an expected output, is worked out before the execution of the test.
+The known input should be able to test a precondition and the expected output ought to test the post-condition.
 There have to be at least two unit test cases for each need.
-That would be one positive test and a negative one.
-In the event that a requirement has sub requirements then each of the sub requirements have to have at least two test cases as the positive and the negative.
+These would be one positive test and a negative one.
+In the event that a requirement has sub-requirements, then each of the sub requirements also must at least two test cases, likewise composed of positive and negative.

-10. What are the Unite tests written within the development cycle?
+10. What are the Unit tests written during the development cycle?

 11. Why not just use the clause System.out.printIn () for Testing?

-Debugging of the code using system.out.printIn() just leads to a manual scanning of the entire output each time the program is run in order to make certain the code is doing the operations as expected.
-The other thing is in the end, it takes a lesser amount of time to code Junit methods and test them within the class files.
+Debugging of the code using system.out.printIn() just leads to a manual scanning of the entire output each time the program is run to make sure the code is performing operations as expected.
+However, the JUnit testing processes are much more effective and less probable for human error.

 • Download the latest version of the framework which is referred to as junit.zip